Orienteering (Trail Blazing)

 Cadets compete alone, as individuals, in the event.
 To complete a course, they must navigate to, and “punch in” at, all the controls on that course, in the correct order, and return to the finish.
 Their net course time is calculated electronically, and finishers are ranked in order from fastest to slowest completion time.
 Individual runner medals are usually presented to the top 3-5 finishers (depending on event size), male and female, at each difficulty level.

 Cadets should wear old clothes and running shoes and be prepared to get their feet wet and muddy.
 Each cadet at our orienteering events must have their own compass, safety whistle, and water supply.
+Learning the control description reference sheet is very important before your first race: Click Here.

 A feature of our JROTC orienteering events is that Cadets are encouraged to download an app called "Livelox Recorder" to their smartphones.
 While on the course, the app will record the cadet's course track, displaying each cadet's movement.
 The data is transmitted via their smartphone to the Internet, onto a large-screen monitor at the event's finish area or to a home computer.
 Besides being a helpful safety feature, Livelox helps orienteers who have finished their courses track their competitors' performance.